openservicemesh/osm/DESIGN.md

 ## Overview

-Service Mesh Controller (SMC) is a simple, complete, and standalone [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F) solution.
+Service Mesh Controller (SMC) is a simple, complete, and standalone [service mesh](https://en.wikipedia.org/wiki/Service_mesh) solution.
 SMC provides a full featured control plane.
-It leverages an architecture based on [Envoy](https://www.envoyproxy.io/) reverse-proxy sidecars.
+It leverages an architecture based on [Envoy](https://www.envoyproxy.io/) reverse-proxy sidecar
-While by default SMC ships with Envoy, the design utilizes [interfaces](#interfaces), which enable integrations with any service-mesh capable reverse-proxy.
+While by default SMC ships with Envoy, the design utilizes [interfaces](#interfaces), which enable integrations with any xDS compatible reverse-proxy.
-SMC relies on [SMI Spec](https://smi-spec.io/) for resource declaration and configuration.
+SMC relies on [SMI Spec](https://smi-spec.io/) to reference services that will participate in the service mesh.
-SMC ships out-of-the-box with all necessary components to deploy a complete service mesh on a single Kubernetes cluster.
+SMC ships out-of-the-box with all necessary components to deploy a complete service mesh spanning multiple compute platforms.

 ## Use Case

-*As on operator of services spanning diverse runtime platforms (Kubernetes and Virtual Machines on public and private clouds) I need an open source solution, which will dynamically*:
+*As on operator of services spanning diverse compute platforms (Kubernetes and Virtual Machines on public and private clouds) I need an open source solution, which will dynamically*:
   - **Apply policies** governing HTTP access between peer services within per-URI granularity
   - **Encrypt traffic** between services leveraging mTLS and short-lived certificates with a custom CA
   - **Rotate certificates** as often as necessary to make these short-lived and remove the need for certificate revocation management